Admission -Initial placement of a student into Special Education.

 Development of the Individual Educational Program (IEP)-The committee should make decisions based upon the educational needs of the student.
 If the current IEP is reviewed and no changes are recommended, the decisions of the previous ARD meeting remain in effect.

 Measurable Goals/Benchmarks-Required for all Special Education students.
-Based upon current competencies, measurable goals and benchmarks (objectives) are identified in each area of identified need.
+Based upon current competencies, measurable goals are identified in each area of identified need.

 Visually Impaired (VI)-Required for all students with a visual impairment.
 A Consultant for the Visually Impaired should attend the ARD to provide supplementary information and make recommendations for development of an appropriate Individual Educational Program (IEP)